-CGEP facilitated a $1.25M investment in Acceso Peanut Enterprise Corporation (APEC), a peanut supply chain enterprise, to provide capacity building and inputs for Haitian peanut farmers that will significantly improve yield and quality.
-APEC will also purchase peanuts from smallholder farmers at favorable, fixed prices, then it will sort, test and re-sell them directly to buyers and the general market.
+CGEP facilitated a $1.25 million investment in Acceso Peanut Enterprise Corporation (Acceso - Haiti), a peanut supply chain enterprise, to provide capacity building and inputs for Haitian peanut farmers that will significantly improve their peanut yield and quality.
+Acceso Haiti purchases peanuts from smallholder farmers at favorable, fixed prices, then sorts, tests, and re-sells them directly to buyers and the general market.

 The business currently manages 13 depots that oversee disbursements of credit, seed, and other supplies to farmers throughout the growing cycle as well as purchase farmer stock immediately following harvest at market-competitive prices.